GoHypernet/Galileo-IDE/README.md

 ## Build

 To build a local version of the IDE, first uncomment the basic authentication commands at the bottom of the Dockerfile.
-Generate an npm token and replace the token in the command [(Getting access tokens)](https://docs.npmjs.com/creating-and-viewing-access-tokens).
 Then run the following command in the root of the project:

-`docker build --build-arg NPM_TOKEN=${NPM_TOKEN} -t galileo-ide .`
+`docker build -t galileo-ide .`

 ## Run